-Test documentation helps in defining the overall process and helping the testing team to achieve the maximum test coverage.
-As all the documents about the test cases, test results and test cycles are present, testers can easily find out the test coverage after every target.
+Test documentation helps define the overall process and help the testing team achieve the maximum test coverage.
+As all the documents about the test cases, test results and test cycles are present; testers can easily find out the test coverage after every target.

 2. Reaching Product Deadlines

-All the data related to the testing status of the project is easily visible to all the team members and the team lead reminding each of them about the project’s current status and reaching deadlines.
+All the data related to the project’s testing status is easily visible to all the team members and the team lead, reminding each of them about the project’s current status and reaching deadlines.

 3. Provides Good Training to Freshers

-Having well-prepared test documentation of the project not only helps the testing team in their work but also serves as good training material for the freshers and newbies to the industry for their practical knowledge of how things work in real-time.
+Having well-prepared test documentation of the project helps the testing team in their work and serves as good training material for the freshers and newbies to the industry for their practical knowledge of how things work in real-time.

 4. Helps in Removing Uncertainties

 One of the main reasons for having the test documentation is that it helps in removing the confusion that may arise after any particular processor at the time of delivery.
-There are times when the conflict arises between the testers and developers regarding their work.
-As all the testing, bug logging and product features are already defined in the documents there is no space for ambiguity in the future.
+There are times when conflict arises between the testers and developers regarding their work.
+As all the testing, bug logging and product features are already defined in the documents; there is no space for ambiguity in the future.

 5. Determining the Project Budget

 It also helps companies determine the requirement, amount of work, resources, and other software required, which helps to determine the overall project budget.

 Benefits of Using Testing Documentation

 Some of the benefits of using the test documentation in a project are mentioned below:

-- It helps in the delivery of the quality products to the client by maximum code coverage and within the specified deadlines.
+- It helps in the delivery of quality products to the client by maximum code coverage and within the specified deadlines.

 - Test documentation helps in removing the ambiguity regarding the test processes and especially when it comes to the allocation of tasks between different team members.